Peaks2000/Garryscraft/README.md

 TCP listener hosted by the addon, using Minecraft offline mode, so no Microsoft authentication is performed.

+##Bugs and quirks
+-Garry's Mod player must be online for Minecraft players to join

 ## What works in this prototype

 - Minecraft Java 1.12.2 offline-mode handshake/login path.